≡ Menu

 On the other hand, total vehicle sales are retail sales and are vehicles delivered from dealers or distributors to end consumers.

-Total vehicle delivery bypasses General Motors and does not have any relationship with the company.
+Total vehicle delivery bypasses General Motors and has no relationship with the company.

 Therefore, total vehicle sales do not translate to GM’s sales revenue presented in the income statements.